The employee understood from day one.

-You're hiring an employee with an RQTH (official disabled worker status, in France), or someone with an invisible condition: ADHD, autism, a learning difference, anxiety.
-A box ticked on a form tells you nothing about what actually helps at work.
-With myHandiQR recommended to the employee, they hand you a QR code when they're hired or later in their career.
-You scan it, you know what to adapt without asking.
+You hire an employee with RQTH status (official recognition as a worker with a disability, in France), or someone with an invisible condition: ADHD, autism, dys conditions, anxiety.
+The box ticked on the form says nothing about what really helps at work.
+With myHandiQR recommended to the employee, they give you a QR code when they join or later in their career.
+You scan, you know what to adapt without asking questions.
+The employee starts without having to explain their situation to a new name every week.

 Karim understood before his first day.